-Rench is exercising his right as given to him by the second amendment, which shouldn’t matter considering his city has open carry laws anyway.
+Rench is exercising his right as given to him by the first amendment, which shouldn’t matter considering it is not illegal to record the police.
 That doesn’t stop him from getting a suckerful of space-mace and hauled in for that vague catch-all “disorderly conduct”.
 Officer Anonymous has a quota to fill after all.
 And is the riot gear really necessary?

 Getting this far with a “stolen” police laser screams inside job.
 Where is the Space Police internal affairs set?